Xydroc-IO/YaP-Metasploit-GUI/README.md

 - **Default LHOST/LPORT**: Configure default connection settings
 - **Auto-Init Database**: Automatically initialize database if not connected
 - **Preferred Monitor**: Select preferred monitor for window placement
+- **Sudo Password Storage**: Securely store your sudo password for automatic use during scans and operations requiring elevated privileges
+  - Password is encrypted before storage
+  - Automatically used when sudo is required
+  - Can be cleared from settings at any time

 #### 23. Commands & Help Tab